 Golden is a small mountain town with plenty of things to do in the winter.
-Whether you want to scream down a double black chute at a world class ski resort or take it easy snowshoeing in the forests there is something to do here for everyone.
+Whether you want to scream down a double black chute at a world-class ski resort or take it easy snowshoeing in the forests, there is something to do here for everyone.

 Where is Golden, BC?

 Golden is a small town near Yoho National Park with under 4000 people in southeastern British Columbia.
 The closest major city is Calgary, about three hours away.
-Golden is built around the confluence of the Columbia and Kicking Horse rivers and surrounded by the Purcell and the Rocky Mountains.
+Golden is built around the confluence of the Columbia and Kicking Horse rivers and is surrounded by the Purcell and the Rocky Mountains.

 Enjoy the Fresh Powder on a Snowmobile

-Unlike Banff or Yoho, plenty of places around Golden that are not in a national park with restrictions around snowmobiling and engines.
+Unlike Banff or Yoho, plenty of places around Golden are not in a national park with restrictions around snowmobiling and engines.
 You can bring your own sled if you have one or rent one with Golden Snowmobile Rentals.
 They also offer guiding services to show visitors the area.

 One of the most popular areas to go snowmobiling is Quartz Creek, and if you hit it on a sunny day, you’ll be in store for some seriously epic views.
 Tours include a guide, snowmobile, helmet, and avalanche equipment.